GrantSchumacher/Grocery-Sales-Report-Generator/README.md

 - `pandas` — for data manipulation and analysis
 - `matplotlib` — for generating visualizations
+- `seaborn` - for generating and stylizing visualizations
 - `reportlab` — for PDF generation
 - `PyPDF2` — for merging PDFs